thatvirtualboy/thatvirtualboy.github.io/_drafts/2021-04-26-artbox2-launch.markdown

 • iCloud Backup / Sync
 • iPad support
 • Widget Support
-• Expanded Language Support (Spanish, Dutch, French, and Chinese)
+• Expanded Language Support (Spanish, Dutch, French, and Chinese at launch)

 With Artbox 2 being built natively in Apple's new SwiftUI, longevity of support and enhancements will be much easier to maintain.